-Tryst Lake, nestled between The Fist and Tent Ridge, is a popular fall hike in Spray Valley Provincial Park.
+Tryst Lake, nestled between The Fist and Tent Ridge, is a lovely fall hike in Spray Valley Provincial Park.
 Go in late September when the larches’ needles turn golden.
-While Tryst may not have the most larches, its lower elevation means you might not need microspikes or ice cleats when Pocaterra Ridge, Chester Lake, and Rummel Lake trails are snow covered.
+Its lower elevation means you might not need microspikes or ice cleats when Pocaterra Ridge, Chester Lake, and Rummel Lake trails are snow covered.

 Tryst Lake Trail Route Description